-In summary, if you combine Wowza nDVR with the Stream Recorders, you'll be able to offer both:
+If you combine Wowza nDVR with the Stream Recorders, you'll be able to:

 - Record into one file for VOD playback later (built-in recording options).

 Use Wowza nDVR when you want users to be able to play or pause a live stream, rewind to a previously recorded point and then resume viewing at the current live point.
 These viewer actions are allowed while the stream is being recorded live.
 The recording (.m4fa and .m4fv files) is available for playback through Wowza Streaming Engine (but not through a standalone player) after the live event is completed.
 It isn't currently possible to recompose the nDVR recording (.m4fa and .mp4v files) into an .mp4 or .flv file.

 This is the simplest method but gives you the least amount of control.
 Configure with Wowza Streaming Engine Manager using the record buttons on the Incoming Streams page.
 Use this option when you want to:

 - Record your live stream into a single file (flv, mp4) for on-demand playback.
 The file will not be available for playback until after the recording is completed.
 Use Wowza nDVR if you want to playback the live stream while it's being recorded.

 - Record the entire duration of the published stream.

 - Playback the recorded file by any player that supports the file format without requiring a connection to Wowza Streaming Engine to stream the file.

 - Playback over other protocols besides HTTP (for example, RTMP, RTSP) supported by Wowza Streaming Engine.